Center | N.C. State | Graduated senior

 Career: Started final 39 games of his career; played 1,000 out of a possible 1,022 gradable offensive snaps in 2017; multiple academic awards, including ACC Academic Honor Roll every season

-View photos of N.C.
+View photos of the Vikings first round draft pick N.C.
 State C Garrett Bradbury.

 Summary: Bradbury’s trajectory has been impressive, to say the least.
 The Charlotte native has gone from enrolling as a tight end and redshirting in 2014 all the way to garnering the Rimington Trophy as the nation’s top center in 2018.